smcclatchy/spatial-transcriptomics/episodes/data-and-study-design.Rmd

 This whole process might have depended on donor availability.
-All three donors were neurotypical, and it's not clear how they died (e.g. an accident, a terminal illness, old age).
+All three donors were neurotypical, and it's not clear how they died (e.g. an accident, a terminal illness, old age) and how that might have impacted availability or mRNA quality.
 Suffice it to say that it might not have been possible to predict when samples would be available, so it might not have been possible to randomize the samples from each donor to different Visium slides.
-The article doesn't clarify any of this, however, there undoubtedly are complications in accessing human brain tissues.

 Sometimes you might have to confound variables in your study due to sample availability or other factors.
 The key thing is to know that confounding has